|

 position, bars just make plain sense.
 Even though they are not backed by the government, they are an

 efficient way to purchase and store silver.
-Go with bars from a respected mining company or bank
+Go with a silver bullion bar

-such as Credit Suisse and you should be fine.
+(or several) from a respected mining company or bank such as Credit Suisse and you should be fine.

 Only Buy Silver Bars With Serial Numbers